WorkUp

 Empower confident preparation.

-Enable users to practice interviews and receive actionable AI feedback, helping them build skills and self-assurance.
+Enable users to practice interviews and receive actionable AI feedback.

 Streamline the user journey.

-Design an intuitive user flow that minimizes friction and confusion, reducing the focus required for navigation.
+Design an intuitive user flow that minimizes friction and confusion.

 Support continuous improvement.

-Provide organizational tools, so users can track their progress and revisit feedback over time.
+Provide organizational tools so users can track their progress.

 Design